SHASANKsp/GenAI-and-Agents/PDF_summarizer/README.md

-# Biomedical PDF Analysis Suite
+# Biomedical PDF Analysis Suite (Work in progress)

 ## **🔍 Overview**
 An end-to-end solution for transforming biomedical PDFs into structured knowledge with: